Your day-by-day itinerary

 Along the Mekong to Cambodia

 Visit riverbank villages and riotous floating markets as you drift through the Mekong Delta into Cambodia.
-As you sail between small islands you’ll watch daily delta life unfold around you.
-En route, you’ll cycle on Tiger Island and watch some stunning Mekong sunsets.
+As you sail between small islands you’ll watch daily delta life unfold around you, and you’ll stay in two of the Mekong’s most important cities.
+En route, you’ll explore Tiger Island by rickshaw and watch some stunning Mekong sunsets.
 Before you know it, you’ll be in Cambodia, where the adventure continues.

 Past and Present in Phnom Penh